Cafe Maud Planning Second Location For The Summer

 Written By Emily McGinn

 Cafe Maud has a new location on the way to the Upper East Side, according to its website.
-The spot is slated to open at 1640 Second Avenue later this summer, with a target opening in July, according to recent reporting by Forbes.
+The spot is slated to open at 1640 Second Avenue later this summer, with a target opening in late July, according to a release.
 The space was formerly home to Five Mile Stone, which announced in January that it was closing for renovations.

 Cafe Maud made a splash when it opened in East Village last June, helmed by hospitality group Host Restaurants.
 The group is known for other Manhattan spots like Jackdaw in East Village, Odd Sister in SoHo and Dear Maud in Hoboken.
 Curt Huegel, Paul McDaid, Ronan Carter, Jack Watson and Aaron Ashe are all partners in the venture.